 You could use a stainless steel mixing bowl with a 50mm U cut on the top edge for the blower / burner tube to sit into, rather than the hole.

 I have drilled a 50mm hole in the side of my pot to house the blower burner unit.

 To get the hole correct, in the side of your cylinder, measure from the floor up to the top of the hole in your pot.
 Put that measurement on the side of your cylinder.
 Drill a 50mm hole or cut a 55mm x 55mm square.
 If using a bent nose burner / blower unit keep the burner end 80mm from the bottom of you pot.

 The blower/burner pipe will poke through this hole and once fitted bolt the blower burner unit onto the side of your cylinder.

-This is how it works.This one is in a 18kg cyinder lying flat, so you can have the upright or horizontal.
+This is how it works.This one in the video above is a 18kg cylinder lying flat, you can have them sitting vertical or horizontal.

 Upright is best if you are intending in putting a copper coil in it.

 This waste oil heater in the video above, although installed outside, heats a 2.5 metre radiator in our lounge to 70-80c which heats the house for free.

 It's fitted with the new timer/pump, which makes it just works beautifully.